 Hanson, eh?
 MMMBop.
 Yeah.
 Maybe my cynicism's down to being considerably nearer the Hanson brothers' parents' age than theirs.
-The brothers (the eldest three of seven kids) started playing together as The Hanson Brothers, which just makes me think of 'guilty pleasure' Slap Shot, a Paul Newman ice hockey film from the late '70s, featuring three semi-legendary moronic goons of the same name.
-Canadian hardcore outfit Nomeansno have a humorous side-project of the same name, with them apparently dressing like said brothers and playing Ramones-style punk with super-dumb lyrics.
-Excellent!
-Anyway (ahem)...
+The brothers (the eldest three of seven kids) started playing together as The Hanson Brothers, which just makes me think of 'guilty pleasure' Slap Shot, a Paul Newman ice hockey comedy from the late '70s, featuring three semi-legendary moronic goons of the same name.
+Canadian hardcore outfit Nomeansno have a humorous side-project of the same name, apparently dressing like said brothers and playing Ramones-style punk with super-dumb lyrics.
+Canadians, eh?
+Anyway...
 These Hanson brothers recorded their first album when the youngest, drummer Zac, was nine, which is pretty shocking, although it seems that they didn't actually play on the record (I have to assume they sang on it).
 After a second independent effort, featuring the aforementioned MMMBop, they got themselves signed to a major and re-recorded it for their 'debut'.
 They made two more major-label efforts, including a Christmas album (gack), before going independent again.

 Before the Rain

 Waltz for Interbeings

 Time for Great Achievements

 Day and Night